log4cplus/log4cplus/README.md

 Short Description
 =================

-[log4cplus] is a simple to use C++ logging API providing thread--safe, flexible, and arbitrarily granular control over log management and configuration.
+[log4cplus] is a simple to use C++11 logging API providing thread--safe, flexible, and arbitrarily granular control over log management and configuration.
 It is modeled after the Java log4j API.